bregman-arie/sre-checklist/README.md

   - [ ] Linting and Styling
   - [ ] Unit tests
   - [ ] E2E testing
-- [ ] Infra is managed from code
-  - [ ] IaC technology chosen and in use (Terraform, Ansible, Pulumi, etc.)
 - [ ] Least Privilge and Zero Trust
-  - [ ] Make sure only people from team/company have accesses
+  - [ ] Make sure only people from team/company have access to the repositories

 ### Cloud